VincentWings/React-Modal/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import App from './App' import { ModalProvider } from 'react-modal-manager'
+import ReactDOM from 'react-dom' import App from './App' import { ModalProvider } from '@vincentwings/react-modal'

 ReactDOM.render(
   <ModalProvider>